Infosim/stablenet_grafana_datasource/stablenet-grafana-plugin/src/README.md

 The are two options available to display measurement data in Grafana:

-*Device Mode*: The device mode offers a GUI to select devices and measurement manually.
+*Measurement Mode*: The device mode offers a GUI to select devices and measurements manually.
 Start by selecting a device in the drop down menu.
 If there are too many devices available, you can filter the devices with the "Device Filter" text box.
 Analogously, select a measurement and then check the metrics of the measurement you want to display.
+Optionally, add a prefix for the visualisation of the metrics on the dashboard.
 Finally, decide whether you want to display Min, Max or Average data (or any combination of them).

-*Statistic Link*: This mode allows to directly copy a link generated in the Analyzer of the StableNet® GUI into Grafana and view the same plot.
+*Statistic Link Mode*: This mode allows to directly copy a link generated in the Analyzer of the StableNet® GUI into Grafana and view the same plot.
 However, the time limits encoded in the link are ignored and instead the time limits set by the Grafana dashboard are used.